Mitica2003/OpenGL-Photorealistic-Scene/README.md

 ## Future Work and Improvements

 This project demonstrates OpenGL’s potential for creating photorealistic environments.
 Future developments may include introducing third-person character controls and expanding interactive capabilities within the scene.

+## Note

+The Github repository is only a 'framework' of the project.
+You have to include your own Blender scene and adjust the code in (`main.cpp`).